 Barber surgeons were jacks-of-all-trades and pulled teeth, performed minor surgery, cut hair and applied leeches.
 The barber dentists usually pulled teeth to treat decay, but they also knew how to fill cavities and created false teeth out of human teeth and cow bone.
 Poor people often had better teeth than the richer people because poor people poor people often had better teeth than the richer people because poor people would have had very little sugar in their diets.

 In 1728 Pierre Fauchard published his master work, “The Surgeon Dentist,” which describes for the first time a vision of dentistry as a modern profession.
 But it wasn’t until the 1800s when advances in the study of dentistry made it both a respected profession and a professional degree.
 The founders of modern dentistry are Horace Hayden and Chapin Harris.
 In 1840 they founded the world’s first dental society, the American Society of Dental Surgeons, which eventually formed into the American Dental Association.
 In 1840 they also founded the first dental school, the Baltimore College of Dental Surgery, now called the University of Maryland, School of Dentistry (still located in Baltimore).
 Hayden and Harris also invented the modern doctorate of dental surgery (DDS) degree, which is the degree that today’s dentists hold.

 Many innovations in science and clinical protocols have made dentistry less painful and an integral part of the medicine.
 Today there are more people going to dentist for routine preventative care because of advances in fluoride, dental anesthesia (Novocain) the high-speed hand drill and digital radiography.
 So the profession of dentistry has evolved from “Barbour Surgeons” to Dentists.

 Drs.
-Prestipino, Sfondouris and Fischer received their doctor of dental surgery degrees form the University of Maryland, School of Dentistry.
+Prestipino and Sfondouris received their doctor of dental surgery degrees from the University of Maryland, School of Dentistry.